Estimating Activist Ownership In CEFs Targeted By London

 The content of Mr. Olliff's webinar has impressed upon me that London is serious about their activism this time around.
 This suggests that there might be attractive arbitrage opportunities available as many of the CEFs are still trading at 10% discounts.
 The matched ETFs are highly liquid and easily shortable with generally low fees, and with some you are even paid to short them!

 Of course, if one is bullish on a specific geographical market, one could simply buy the targeted CEF and not worry about shorting an ETF at all.
-In this case you would be fully exposed to movements in the underlying market, though you should still gain alpha when the discount contracts.
+In this case, you would be fully exposed to movements in the underlying market, though you should still gain alpha when the discount contracts.

 However, it should be stressed that these events do take some time to play out.
-In the case of KEF there was a one-year lag between when London first established its position and when the liquidation plan was announced.
-Of course, this is the reason why the targeted CEFs popped by only 1-2% on day of the 13D filings and not more -- the market does not expect the discounts to close overnight.
-If you do buy into the targeted CEFs, all the while you are exposed to the risk that should London fail and bail, you would be left as the bagholder as you would probably be selling out of the fund after all of the major holders have already done so.
+In the case of KEF, there was a one-year lag between when London first established its position and when the liquidation plan was announced.
+Of course, this is the reason why the targeted CEFs popped by only 1-2% on day of the 13D filings and not more - the market does not expect the discounts to close overnight.
+If you do buy into the targeted CEFs, all the while you are exposed to the risk that should London fail and bail, you would be left as the bagholder, as you would probably be selling out of the fund after all of the major holders have already done so.
 However, I personally am comfortable with taking the trade given the considerations above (stated conviction of London and high activist ownership).

 If London succeeds in its objectives, we will probably see a substantial pop in the share price of the CEF (though probably not yet closing the discount completely) when the fund announces a tender offer or liquidation.
 That might be a nice time to sell or trim holdings.
-Another scenario is that do not see any major announcements released from the fund but we observe a gradual narrowing of the discount over the time as the market anticipates that something will happen.
-Depending on your targeted profit level or risk tolerance it might also be prudent to trim positions in that scenario.
+Another scenario is that do not see any major announcements released from the fund, but we observe a gradual narrowing of the discount over the time as the market anticipates that something will happen.
+Depending on your targeted profit level or risk tolerance, it might also be prudent to trim positions in that scenario.

 As for myself, I am going to establish further small positions today in the targeted CEFs with >50% activist ownership, namely TTF/THD, TWN/EWT, MXE/EWW and LAQ/ILF.
 An exception is ABE/EEMS due to the high short fee (5.75%) of EEMS.